 Liz and Dan Faiella bring to life the traditional music of their roots, with crisp vocals, mesmerizing fingerstyle guitar, lyrical fiddling, and exhilarating rhythmic drive.
 Their music calls to mind the convivial grange hall contradances of their youth in New Hampshire, while conveying a wistfulness for their ancestral Ireland.

-Liz and Dan have taken the main stage at premier folk venues throughout New England, including Club Passim, the Acadia Trad Festival, Maine Celtic Celebration, Little Sea Folk Festival, the Seacoast Irish Festival, and the Boston Celtic Music Festival.
-They are sought-after teachers, sharing their craft with students at camps, festivals, and community music schools.
+Liz and Dan have taken the stage at premier folk venues throughout New England, including Club Passim, the Acadia Trad Festival, Maine Celtic Celebration, Little Sea Folk Festival, and the Boston Celtic Music Festival.
+They are sought-after teachers, and have shared their craft with students at camps, festivals, and community music schools.

-Liz’s study of Irish fiddling, training in classical violin, and love of social dancing have shaped her musical approach.
-When she’s not gigging, Liz spends her days teaching fiddlers and folk groups at the Concord Community Music School in Concord, NH, where she is chair of the Folk, Jazz, and Popular Music Department.
+Liz Faiella’s study of Irish fiddling, training in classical violin, and love of social dancing have shaped her musical approach.
+Liz is chair of the Folk Department at the Concord Community Music School in Concord, NH, where she teaches fiddle students and organizes the Music School’s Fall Fiddle Festival.
+She also is active as a YouTube creator, sharing fiddle tunes, tutorials, and techniques far and wide.

 “a chill Irish vibe and a ‘going-places’ groove”